jslno/node-zugferd/README.md

 > [!CAUTION]
 > **[WIP]** This package is still under development.

-A Node.js library for creating ZUGFeRD XML documents and embedding them into PDF/A files, enabling seamless e-invoicing and digital document compliance.
+A Node.js library for creating ZUGFeRD/Factur-X compliant documents.
+Generating XML and embedding it into PDF/A files, enabling seamless e-invoicing and digital document compliance.

 <h2>Table of Contents</h2>